 Physical Development

 Physical development is one of the three prime areas within the Early Years Foundation Stage (EYFS).
-Each prime area is divided into Early Learning Goals, for physical development these are:
+Each prime area is divided into Early Learning Goals.
+For physical development, these are:

 Moving & Handling